Using a single dumbbell and unilateral exercises (single-sided exercises) to build strong ABS, while raising your heart rate to burn calories!

 Switch sides and repeat the single leg burpee on the right leg.

 Modification: Option to add an incline, placing your hands on a chair or bench to bring the ground closer to you; performing an incline burpee.
-Perform a double leg burpee vs single leg burpee.
+Perform a double leg burpee versus single leg burpee.